-Their beautiful colors makes them a beautiful snake to add to any home.
-But, these snakes also have a fearless personality.
+Their beautiful colors make them a stunning snake to add to any home.
+But these snakes also have a fearless personality.
 Their personality can sometimes make them defensive and difficult to handle.
 This means they have specific care needs and handling strategies.

 Continue reading below to learn about the specific care needs for this Boa and how to handle them safely.

 Table of Contents

 The Amazon Tree Boa (Corallus hortulana) is a long, slender snake from the Boidae family.
 They are found throughout the entire neotropical region of South America, including Brazil, Venezuela, Colombia and Peru.

 Tree Boas are often found living in rainforests and humid areas near rivers, but they are also happy to live in developed ecosystems like farmlands and urban areas.